 3. Stress Management

-Many women choose natural treatments to manage symptoms.
+Many women choose natural treatments to manage menopause symptoms.
+In addition, these therapies may help improve overall well-being and support hormonal balance naturally.

 1. Herbal Supplements